KMS1437/book_bot/README.md

 ## Features

-- **Genre-based Book Recommendations:** Users can select a genre and browse through a curated list of books.
 - **Swipeable Feed:** The bot presents books in a feed format, making it easy to browse through multiple titles.
 - **Simple Interface:** Easy-to-use commands and interactions within Telegram.